 This course focuses on an approach to instruction that relies on an understanding of English orthography and the way in which all people develop as readers, writers, and spellers.
 This course will present assessment tools, diagnostic procedures, and conceptual/cognitive approaches to differentiated literacy instruction.
 Methods for integration of various genres of children's literature within the classroom context is incorporated.
 Participants will extend their understanding of the five stages of literacy development and will understand how to recognize characteristics of reading, writing, spelling, and vocabulary at each level.
-Offered Term 2.
+Not offered in 2024-25.